imneonizer/autolycus/README.md

 ## About The Project
 **Note:**

+- A new version is in active development and is available here https://github.com/algofly-oss/autolycus

 - This project started as a personal project to learn about react and docker.
 This was my first time working with react so the code might not be the best, I have certainly learned a lot from this project and maintaining or updating it is just too much work for me, so I have decided to open source it.